ravendb/docs/version_2/docs/Intro/basic-concepts.markdown

 ![Figure 1: Raven.Server.exe](images\raven.server.png)

 Notice how a port for the server to listen on has been automatically selected for you, and a data directory has been created and is ready to store your data.
-This is RavenDB in debug mode, for production usage, you'll generally run it in IIS or as a Service.
+This is RavenDB in debug mode - for production usage, you'll generally run it in IIS or as a Service.

-As long as this window will stay open, the RavenDB server is up and running.
-Pressing Enter will terminate the server - new requests will no more be processed, but all data will be persisted in the data directory.
+As long as this window stays open, the RavenDB server is running.
+Pressing Enter will terminate the server - new requests will no lonjger be processed, but all data will be persisted in the data directory.

 ### Storage types